roxburd/bloodriders/ControllersGuide.md

 ### Controller Requirements

-Crucially, none of the functionality requires the controller to have either the Bloodriders app or an Android phone... or even a smartphone.
-The messages are all sent by SMS (text) message and the links in the Location/Tracker messages can be viewed on any machine (smartphone/laptop/desktop) with an Internet connection and a browser.<BR>
+Crucially, none of the functionality requires the controller to have either the Bloodriders app or an Android phone.
+The messages are all sent by regular SMS (text) message and the links in the Location/Tracker messages can be viewed on any machine (smartphone/laptop/desktop) with an Internet connection and a browser.<BR>
 (Click on the links in the examples above to see exactly what you'll see if you receive a Location Send/Tracker message)

 ### Privacy

 Privacy is covered in the [Privacy Policy](https://roxburd.github.io/bloodriders/privacy).
-The app employs best practice to keep all data-at-rest and data-in-transit safe and secure, and compliant with all applicable rules, regulations and laws, including GDPR.
+The app employs industry best practice to keep all data-at-rest and data-in-transit safe and secure, and compliant with all applicable rules, regulations and laws, including GDPR.

 [Main Page](https://roxburd.github.io/bloodriders/)